Marriage Proposal Trends in 2025: These Numbers Will Shock You!

 Two months on average to prepare a marriage proposal

-Planning a marriage proposal requires time, thought, and often meticulous organisation.
-On average, 35% of men spend around two months preparing for this special moment.
+Planning a marriage proposal takes time, thought, and often meticulous organization.
+On average, 35% of men spend about two months preparing for this special moment.

-Men typically take around two months to plan their proposal, which includes everything from coming up with the best idea to choosing the perfect location, or even organising everything with a marriage proposal specialist like ApoteoSurprise.
+This preparation typically involves everything from brainstorming the perfect idea to choosing the ideal location—or even working with a proposal specialist like ApoteoSurprise.

-However, some men are in more of a rush.
-5% manage to organise everything in just a few days, while 1% take a bold leap and propose on the spot, without a ring and completely on impulse.
-On the other hand, 40% of men spend between three and twelve months preparing their proposal, ensuring every detail is perfect to create an unforgettable moment.
+Some men move faster: 5% manage to organize everything in just a few days, while 1% take a bold leap and propose on the spot, without a ring and completely on impulse.
+Meanwhile, 40% spend between three and twelve months planning, making sure every detail is just right to create an unforgettable experience.

 -

-Don’t miss out: find out how a Paris proposal planner can save you time and turn your stress into the dream proposal you’ve always wanted.
+Don’t miss out: find out how a Paris proposal planner can save you time and turn your stress into a dream come true.

-50% of men choose the engagement ring 2 to 3 months before making the marriage proposal
+50% of men choose the engagement ring 2 to 3 months before proposing

 The average cost of a marriage proposal is €1500 (excluding the ring)

-Planning a marriage proposal requires some thought and, of course, a budget.
-On average, you should expect to spend around €1500, not including the ring itself.
+Planning a marriage proposal requires thought—and, of course, a budget.
+On average, you can expect to spend around €1500, not including the ring.
 This typically covers a romantic dinner, renting a memorable location, hiring a photographer to capture the moment, and perhaps adding a few decorative touches.

-That said, about 20% of men don’t set a specific budget for the event, opting instead for simpler, more personal ideas.
+That said, about 20% of men don’t set a specific budget, opting instead for simpler, more personal ideas.

-While €1500 may seem like a significant amount, many consider it a worthwhile investment to make the day truly unforgettable.
-After all, a large majority of women say the memory of the proposal is often more memorable than the wedding itself.
-It’s an intimate moment, just the two of you, away from the guests’ eyes – and that’s part of its magic.
+While €1500 may seem like a significant amount, many see it as a worthwhile investment to make the day truly unforgettable.
+After all, a large majority of women say the memory of the proposal often outshines the wedding itself.
+It’s an intimate moment, just the two of you, away from the eyes of guests—and that’s part of its magic.

 The majority of marriage proposals take place abroad

-More and more couples are choosing to propose in dream destinations, far from home.
-Around 55% of marriage proposals happen abroad, in idyllic places like the Maldives’ beaches, the canals of Venice, or the stunning views of Santorini.
-But for lovers from all over the world, Paris is the global capital of marriage proposals.
+More and more couples are choosing to pop the question in dream destinations far from home.
+Around 55% of proposals happen abroad, in idyllic spots like the beaches of the Maldives, the canals of Venice, or the breathtaking views of Santorini.
+But for lovers worldwide, Paris remains the ultimate capital of marriage proposals.

-When couples travel abroad, they leave their everyday lives behind and find themselves in a completely different setting.
-This change in routine makes them feel as though they’re alone in the world, as if the place belongs to them.
+When couples travel abroad, they leave everyday life behind and find themselves in a completely new setting.
+This change of scenery makes them feel like they’re the only two people in the world, as if the place belongs just to them.

-That said, not everyone heads overseas.
-Around 30% of couples opt to propose somewhere closer to home, often in a place that holds sentimental value, like their favourite restaurant or a park they frequently visit.
-With careful planning, these intimate moments can be just as special and memorable, while still staying close to their everyday lives.
+That said, not everyone goes overseas.
+About 30% of couples choose to propose closer to home, often in places filled with sentimental value — like a favourite restaurant or a park they visit regularly.
+With thoughtful planning, these intimate moments can be just as special and memorable, while still rooted in everyday life.

 65% of marriage proposals are neither photographed nor filmed

-Most couples aren’t interested in following the trend of over-the-top, staged proposals complete with flower decorations, heart-shaped petals, candles, and photo sessions.
-While these setups may seem romantic at first – especially given their viral popularity on social media – they often steal away the surprise element that makes a marriage proposal unforgettable.
-When a couple goes down this route, the bride-to-be immediately knows what’s happening as soon as she sees the setup, and the surprise is lost.
+Most couples aren’t interested in following the trend of over-the-top, staged proposals complete with flower decorations, heart-shaped petals, candles, and photo shoots.
+While these setups may seem romantic—especially given their viral popularity on social media—they often take away the element of surprise that makes a proposal truly unforgettable.
+When a couple opts for this, the bride-to-be usually knows what’s coming as soon as she sees the scene, and the surprise is lost.

-For 65% of men, what really matters is the emotion of the moment.
-A successful marriage proposal relies on suspense and spontaneity.
-The moment when she realises what’s happening, without having seen it coming, is what makes the proposal unforgettable.
-In the end, the memory, the surprise, and the shared emotion are far more valuable than the perfect photo or video intended to go viral on social media.
+For 65% of men, what truly matters is the emotion of the moment.
+A successful proposal relies on suspense and spontaneity.
+The moment she realizes what’s happening—without any warning—is what makes it unforgettable.
+In the end, the memory, the surprise, and the shared emotion outweigh any perfect photo or video meant to go viral.

 -

-Don’t miss out: check out our surprise marriage proposal packages, designed to create real emotion and a genuine WOW effect, in Paris!
+Don’t miss out: check out our surprise marriage proposal scenarios, designed to spark unforgettable emotions!

 The majority of couples marry within a year of the marriage proposal

-After the marriage proposal, many couples don't waste any time.
-Around 30% of them get married within the year, eager to take the next step in their lives.
+After the proposal, many couples waste no time.
+Around 30% get married within a year, eager to take the next step in their lives.

-45% of couples choose to marry between 12 and 24 months after the proposal.
-This allows them to enjoy the engagement period while having enough time to plan their wedding without rushing.
+Meanwhile, 45% choose to marry between 12 and 24 months after the proposal.
+This allows them to enjoy their engagement while having enough time to plan the wedding without feeling rushed.

-And for those who can't wait, 5% of couples get married just six months after the marriage proposal, excited to become husband and wife!
+And for those who can’t wait, 5% tie the knot just six months after popping the question, excited to become husband and wife!

 7 out of 10 men find the marriage proposal incredibly stressful

-According to a study in the U.S., the majority of men find the marriage proposal more terrifying than swimming with sharks!
-This is because men are increasingly aware that the marriage proposal is the most important moment in their romantic life.
-So, it's completely normal to feel anxious about it.
-But here's the reassuring part: with proper preparation, the proposal can turn out to be one of the most magical moments life has to offer!
+According to a U.S. study, most men find proposing more terrifying than swimming with sharks!
+This is because men realize the marriage proposal is the most important moment in their romantic lives.
+So feeling anxious is completely normal.
+But here’s the reassuring part: with proper preparation, the proposal can become one of life’s most magical moments!

 1 in 5 women accidentally swallows her engagement ring!

-Inspired by romantic movies, many men still try to improvise their marriage proposal in a restaurant, hoping to recreate a scene straight out of Hollywood.
-But in reality, without the perfect soundtrack or carefully arranged lighting, the moment can quickly lose its magic... or even turn into a disaster.
+Inspired by romantic movies, many men still try to improvise their proposal in a restaurant, hoping to recreate a Hollywood scene.
+But without the perfect soundtrack or carefully arranged lighting, the moment can quickly lose its magic—or even turn into a disaster.

-A study conducted across 850 Parisian restaurants found that 1 in 5 women accidentally swallows her engagement ring when it's hidden in a glass of champagne.
-This classic move, rooted deeply in our collective imagination, proves to be as risky as it is outdated.
-It's much safer to plan a surprise with every detail thought through – poetic, emotional, and, most importantly, safe.
+A study across 850 Parisian restaurants found that 1 in 5 women accidentally swallows her ring when it’s hidden in a glass of champagne.
+This classic move, deeply rooted in our collective imagination, turns out to be as risky as it is outdated.
+It’s much safer to plan a surprise with every detail thoughtfully arranged—poetic, emotional, and, most importantly, safe.

 8 out of 10 women are disappointed by their marriage proposal

-The statistics are striking: 80% of women say they're disappointed with how they were proposed to.
+The numbers are striking: 80% of women say they were disappointed with how they were proposed to.
 Why?
-Because many proposals are poorly prepared or thought of at the last minute.
-Many men, despite having the best intentions, end up feeling lost – they don't know where to start, they can't come up with an original or feasible idea, or they run into logistical issues when trying to make a great proposal happen.
+Because many proposals are poorly planned or left to the last minute.
+Despite their best intentions, many men feel lost—they don’t know where to start, struggle to come up with an original or doable idea, or run into logistical problems when trying to create a memorable proposal.

-This gap stems from a lack of understanding about what this moment means to most women.
-For them, the marriage proposal is much more than just a "will you marry me?" – it's the moment when the dream of meeting the perfect partner becomes a reality, where emotion, magic, and surprise need to come together to create an unforgettable memory.
-The most common mistake is thinking that simply asking "will you marry me?" is enough, without considering the setting, the presentation... and the heart behind it.
+This gap comes from not fully understanding what this moment means to most women.
+For them, a marriage proposal is much more than just “Will you marry me?”—it’s the moment when the dream of finding the perfect partner becomes real, where emotion, magic, and surprise must come together to create an unforgettable memory.
+The biggest mistake is thinking that simply asking the question is enough, without considering the setting, the presentation… and the heart behind it.

-Proposing marriage is a one-of-a-kind, extraordinary moment – it's a once-in-a-lifetime experience.
-Magical yet nerve-wracking, the marriage proposal stirs up a whirlwind of emotions.
-That's exactly why ApoteoSurprise exists: to turn any anxiety into pure enchantment.
-By creating tailor-made proposals in Paris, our mission is to make every marriage proposal an unforgettable memory, worthy of a true fairy tale.
+Proposing marriage is a truly unique, extraordinary moment — a once-in-a-lifetime experience.
+Magical yet nerve-wracking, it stirs a whirlwind of emotions.
+That’s exactly why ApoteoSurprise exists: to transform any anxiety into pure enchantment.
+By crafting tailor-made proposals in Paris, our mission is to make every proposal an unforgettable memory — worthy of a true fairy tale.